 About the Director:

 Bessie brings an extensive background to her work as an Early Childhood educator.
-As a longtime participant in wellness care for mothers, children and their families she has 20 years of work experience nurturing and helping parents and children.
+As a longtime participant in wellness care for mothers, children, and their families she has 20 years of work experience nurturing and helping parents and children.
 She holds a MA EEC license and August 2017 completed the Child Development Associate® (CDA) National Credentialing Program.
 She continues to enhance her practice through training and research at Sophia’s Hearth Waldorf Family Center.
 Bessie knows the importance of nature exploration for healthy sensory development and served on the Vermont Wilderness School board from 2015-2016 and continues to work closely with the organization.
-In March, 2017 she attended the Reaching Nature Connection Conference held by The Academy of Forest Kindergarten Teachers and the School of Integrated Learning at the Earth Haven Eco-Village in North Carolina.
+In March 2017 she attended the Reaching Nature Connection Conference held by The Academy of Forest Kindergarten Teachers and the School of Integrated Learning at the Earth Haven Eco-Village in North Carolina.

-In 2000 Bessie became interested in yoga and meditation and enrolled in the 9 month Spiritual Life Program at Kripalu Yoga Center in Stockbridge, MA.
+In 2000 Bessie became interested in yoga and meditation and enrolled in the 9-month Spiritual Life Program at Kripalu Yoga Center in Stockbridge, MA.
 In 2003 she completed her first 10-day sit at the Vipassana Meditation Center in Shelburne Falls, MA, where she and her own children still participate in an annual sit regularly.
 In 2004 and 2005 Bessie had her daughter and son.
 In 2007 she was trained and certified in the Radiant Child Yoga Program by the founder, Shakta Kaur.
 The following years she taught kids’ yoga, and a teen moms postpartum yoga class at Yoga Sanctuary in Northampton, MA.

 In 2007 Bessie became highly involved in the support of mothers.
-She founded and co-directed MOCAI (Mothers’ of Color Awareness Initiative), a local, grassroots organization dedicated to mothers of color.
+She founded and co-directed MOCAI (Mothers of Color Awareness Initiative), a local, grassroots organization dedicated to mothers of color.
 MOCAI was partnered with MotherWoman, a local non-profit.
 During this time Bessie co-facilitated both a women’s circle for mothers of color in Leverett, MA at the Quaker Meeting House and MotherWoman groups in Northampton and Greenfield.
-She also facilitated an arts and craft mingle for trans-racial families at the Forbes Library in Northampton for four years.
-For all of her work supporting families, Bessie was the awarded the 2009 Ripple Effect Award by the Women’s Fund of Western Mass.
+She also facilitated an arts and crafts mingle for trans-racial families at the Forbes Library in Northampton for four years.
+For all of her work supporting families, Bessie was awarded the 2009 Ripple Effect Award by the Women’s Fund of Western Mass.